INSA Medal for Young Scientists

 The names of the Young Scientists selected for the award by the Council shall be announced at the Ordinary General Meeting in the month of July and subsequently communicated to the awardees/Fellowship.

 Presentation of the Medals

 The presentation of Medals will be made by the President, INSA, at the time of Anniversary General Meeting.

 For receiving the medal, the awardees (along with spouse or one accompanying person) will be paid travel expenses to cover the actual II AC rail fare and local conveyance as applicable.
-Reimbursement will be made on production of tickets.
+Reimbursement will be made on production of supporting documents.

-The Academy would bring out a publication containing contributions of the Young Scientists for the award at the time of the presentation of the award.
+The Academy would bring out a brochure containing contributions of the Young Scientists for the award at the time of the presentation of the award.